Monotonicity of Fitness Landscapes and Mutation Rate Control: Evolving fitness-based mutation rate control functions

-\section{Evolving Fitness-Based Mutation Rate Control Functions}
+The factorisation $f=\varphi\circ\kappa$ shows that part of the fitness function, specifically $\kappa$, is property of an organism, and therefore a monotonic relation between fitness and distance can be an adaptive and evolving property.
+This forms our third hypothesis: \begin{hypothesis} The extent to which mutation rate control may contribute to the evolution of high fitness is itself a trait, which will evolve across biological organisms. \end{hypothesis} We analyse data that may support this hypothesis in Section~\ref{sec:TF-landscapes}.

+\section{Evolving fitness-based mutation rate control functions}

-To test the relevance of our predictions about the optimal mutation rate control functions more widely in biologically realistic sequence-fitness landscapes, we used the described earlier Meta-GA technique (see Section~\ref{sec:meta-ga}) to evolve approximately optimal functions for 115 published complete landscapes of transcription factor binding \cite{Badis09}.
-Transcription factors have evolved over very long periods to bind to specific DNA sequences.
+In this section, we conduct a computational experiment using landscapes with biological origins to test the hypotheses arising from our theory in Section~\ref{sec:monotonic}.
+We used the earlier described Meta-GA technique (see Section~\ref{sec:meta-ga}) to evolve approximately optimal functions for 115 published complete landscapes of transcription factor binding \citep{Badis09}.
+This also allows us to establish the range of fitness values over which monotonicity of optimal mutation rate holds, quantifying the extent to which Hypothesis~\ref{h1} holds for these biological landscapes.
+TFs have evolved over very long periods to bind to specific DNA sequences.
 The landscapes show experimentally measured strengths of interaction (DNA-TF binding score) between the double-stranded DNA sequences of length $l=8$ of base pairs each and a particular transcription factor.
-Because these landscapes represent results of direct interaction between the DNA sequences and the transcription factors, the DNA sequences can be thought of as both `phenotypes' and their codes, which allows us to identify the space $\Omega$ of phenotypes with the representation space, which in this case is the Hamming space $\cH_4^8$ ($\alpha=4$, $l=8$).
-The DNA-TF binding score, however, which plays the role of fitness, is clearly not identical to the negative Hamming distance of a sequence from the top sequence (a sequence with the maximum DNA-TF binding score).
-In this section, we show that the mutation rate control functions obtained for these landscapes using evolutionary technique conform well to our theoretical predictions about the optimal mutation rate control.
+Thus, we represent the set of all DNA sequences by Hamming space $\cH_4^8$ (i.e. $\alpha=4$, $l=8$), and consider the DNA-TF binding score as their fitness, which is clearly different from the negative Hamming distance from the top string (a sequence with the maximum DNA-TF binding score).